This post contains affiliate links. See my disclosure policy here.

 Cocktail History

-The Burns & The Bees is a Sips From Scripts original cocktail that was created to accompany a jenga-style party game called Tipsy Tiles that was created by Kirsten Schulz.
-In the description of her game, Kirsten explains that its creative rules came to be over “many tequila-infused nights,” so we chose a poblano-infused tequila for the base, sweetened it with honey, and topped it with a spray of mezcal so it would be sweet, spicy, and a little bit smoky—just like the game.
+The Burns & The Bees is a modern cocktail that was created by Alex Sukopp, former bartender of Sips From Scripts, to accompany a jenga-style party game called Tipsy Tiles.
+In the description of her game, the creator Kirsten Schulz explains that its creative rules came to be over “many tequila-infused nights,” so this recipe calls for a poblano-infused tequila for the base, sweetened it with honey, and topped it with a spray of mezcal so it would be sweet, spicy, and a little bit smoky—just like the game.

 Cocktail Ingredients